Sardinia national football team

 The Sardinia national football team (Natzionale sarda de Bòcia) is the official football team of Sardinia.
 It is organised by the Sardinian National Sports Federation (Federatzione Isport Natzionale Sardu), founded in 2012.
 The team has been colloquially referred with the name Sa Natzionale.

 Sardinia is not affiliated with either FIFA or UEFA and is therefore not allowed to participate in either the FIFA World Cup or the UEFA European Championship.

-However, since 2018 the National Federation is associated with the CONIFA, therefore the team can participate in the CONIFA World Football Cup and in CONIFA European Football Cup.
+However, the National Federation was associated with the CONIFA, therefore the team could participate in the CONIFA World Football Cup and in CONIFA European Football Cup.
+However, Sardinia withdrew from CONIFA, having not featured in either competition, and is currently unaffiliated.

 History

 The first two international matches

 The first official documented appearance of a Sardinian national team dates back to 1990.
 The England national football team was in Sardinia for a training camp in order to prepare the 1990 FIFA World Cup in Italy, where, among other things, it was to play two of the three group stage matches in Cagliari (against Egypt and Ireland).
 Therefore, an island representative XI was formed including the best Sardinian players playing between Serie C and Amateurs to face the Three Lions in their first friendly match.
 The first players to wear the jersey of the Sardinian national team, under the orders of Mariano Dessì, dean of the Sardinian coaches of that time, were Nioi as goalkeeper, Spano, Moro, Bortolini and Tomasso in defense, the future sporting director of Cagliari Calcio Francesco Marroccu, Martinez, Tolu and Ennas in the midfield, Corda and Gianfranco Zola, the only professional and at that time militant in fresh Scudetto's winners S.S.C.
 Napoli.
 In the second half, Toffolon, Laconi, Carta, Nieddu, Di Laura, Mura, Napoli, Fara, and Angioni also entered.
 The game ended 10–2 for England: curiously, Sardinia went ahead, but only thanks to a voluntary own goal by Steve McMahon in the first minute before the island players still touched the ball.
 This gesture metaphorically symbolized what would have been any violent actions of the Hooligans, the most frenzied fringe of English fans, at the time feared throughout Europe.
 After this demonstration, given the imbalance of power, the game was dominated by England who scored with McMahon himself, a hat-trick by Neil Webb and one by Peter Beardsley, a double by Steve Bull and a goal by David Platt.
 However, for Tomasso there was the glory of scoring the first goal in the history of the Natzionale.